 Modern asthma treatments started in the 1950's with the introduction of bronchodilators to calm symptoms of "airway blockages".

 Salbutomol was discovered in 1966 and launched as under the trade name 'Ventolin' in 1969.
-Often referred to as a "puffer" it has been the mainstay of symptom relief for over 50 years.
+Often seen in blue inhaler form and referred to as a "puffer" it has been the mainstay of symptom relief for over 50 years.

 However research from the 1980's onwards has focused on the inflammatory nature of the disease and the use of cortico-steroids to manage and control it.

 Asthma is a condition that affects approximately 5.4 million people in the UK.
-It can develop at any time during a person's life although it's common to start in childhood.
+It can develop at any time during a person's life although it commonly starts in childhood.

 Currently about 1 in 11 children (1.1 million children) and 4.3 million adults are thought to have asthma, which makes it one of the most common of all long-term medical conditions.